Code-Institute-Submissions/API-second-project/README.md

 ### (ii) Features to implement in the future
 In the future, I would like the website to load more than one video when a user searches for a recipe.
 This will give users more options.
 I would also like to connect another API to give users more information on various various.
 Additionally, I would like to include more interactive elements to keep users engaged.

+### Limitation
+Clicking on the link (header text - Recipe Finder by Spooncular) will take users to the Spooncular page, but it will not open in a new window.